-- IO Property Services is continuing to ensure that building systems, including Heating Ventilation and Air Conditioning (HVAC), are monitored, maintained, and operating optimally in both government owned and leased buildings. - All provincially-owned and third-party leased buildings are operated in accordance with the Ontario Building Code, the American Society of Heating, Refrigeration and Air-Conditioning Engineers (ASHRAE) standards and industry best practices. - IO Property Services is continuing to monitor emerging operational and returnto-work practices related to the design and maintenance of building systems.
-Necessary adjustments will be made in owned buildings, as practical, in response to updated requirements from accredited organizations.
-IO Property

-Services is also continuing to work with landlords to maintain shared awareness and reasonable adoption of best practices.
+- IO Property Services is responsible for HVAC monitoring and maintenance in both government owned and leased buildings including our courthouses. - All provincially owned and third-party leased buildings are designed and operated in accordance with the Ontario Building Code, the American Society of Heating, Refrigeration and Air-Conditioning Engineers (ASHRAE) standards and industry best practices. - IO Property Services is continuing to monitor emerging return-to-work best practices related to the operations and maintenance of building systems.
+Necessary adjustments will be made in owned buildings, as practical, in response to updated recommendations from accredited organizations.
+IO Property Services is also continuing to work with landlords to maintain shared awareness and reasonable adoption of best practices.